 This advice to Kevaddha was also extended to the Vinaya rules that forbid monks from performing miracles to impress people and gain converts, without helping them to be enlightened.
 This was clear in the case of Pindola.

 As blunt as the following sounds, Ven.
-Master Hsing Yun explains a truth about human beings:
+Master Hsing Yun explains this truth about human beings:

 Why is supernatural power needed for emancipating people?
 It is because most people are ignorant, they do not cherish the truth of the ordinary, and they only pay attention to the extraordinary.
 Bodhisattvas have to use miracles as an expedient means to impress people.